 Otherwise, if you would like to receive your medical records quicker, here is some advice: Plan ahead and request the records ahead of time.

 File your record request correctly the first time.
 Send requests to the proper location.
-Follow up on your requests, communication with the facility is key.
+Following up on your requests, communication with the facility is critical.

 How to Obtain Medical Records Online

 Some medical facilities, hospitals, and offices offer you an option to get your medical records online.
-According to the Office of the National Coordinator for Health Information Technology, retrieving medical records on an online platform or portal is on the rise.
+According to the National Coordinator for Health Information Technology, retrieving medical records on an online platform or portal is on the rise.

-Although it is key to note that most facilities offer you a physical copy, you can always inquire about retrieving your medical records online.
+Although it is vital to note that most facilities offer you a physical copy, you can always inquire about retrieving your medical records online.

-If the provider does offer you access to your records online, they will provide you with a step by step instruction on how to access your records on your computer or mobile device with a username and password.
+If the provider does offer you access to your records online, they will provide you with step-by-step instructions on how to access your documents on your computer or mobile device with a username and password.

-(1) The privacy rule applies to generally all medical records except psychotherapy notes (any notes documented by a medical provider that has to do with the documentation of any counseling sessions).
-Psychotherapy notes do not include any information maintained in the medical records
+- The privacy rule applies to generally all medical records except psychotherapy notes (any notes documented by a medical provider that has to do with the documentation of any counseling sessions).
+Psychotherapy notes do not include any information maintained in the medical records.